maleadt/creduce_julia/README.md

 ```

 Packages that you `add` will be ignored by the reduction process; only packages you `dev`
 will take part in it.
-If you don't need any packages, make sure you don't have a `depot`
-folder before starting the reduction.

 Next, **modify the `run` script** to properly catch the error you are dealing with and
 return 0 if the reduced file is good.
 Often, you want to look for specific output in the